animal-crossing-music-extension/animal-crossing-music-extension.github.io/index.markdown

 #### Install
 **Animal Crossing Music** is published in the Chrome Webstore.
-You can install the latest version of the extension in your Chrome browser  the Chrome Webstsore!
+You can install the latest version of the extension in your Chrome browser by !

 <a href="" ><img width="30%" class="border border-dark" src="img/badge.png"></a>